MBChB Medicine (6-year programme)

 In Year 6, you will have the opportunity to undertake a medical elective: a period of study at another medical school or clinical placement provider.
 This is usually taken abroad.

 How will I learn?

-You will also be able to access our virtual learning environment which offers a wide range of online course resources.
+In addition to the University libraries, you will be able to use hospital libraries on most sites.
+You will also be able to access our virtual learning environment, which offers a wide range of online course resources.

 How will I be assessed?

 - online applied knowledge tests

 - in-course assessment of professionalism and engagement on the programme